amcrisan/Adjutant/README.md

 * add custom stop words to tidy corpus cleaning

-All of these beta featuers are on the command line only, not changes to the UI yet.
+All of these beta features are on the command line only, not changes to the UI yet.

 Some things in the pipe that dedicated Adjutant users might have some fun with are exploring the replacement of t-SNE with UMAP (should speed things up).
 Also looking to update the UI, but still working on the right direction.